DevNeoLee/DataVisualization4/README.md

         .attr('transform', 'translate(65, 10)')
         .call(yAxisScale);
 ```
-`yScale` and `yAxisSclae` are each called to represent the scaled values of the visitor values from the data sets on the bar chart.
+`yScale` and `yAxisScale` are each called to represent the scaled values of the visitor values from the data sets on the bar chart.

 - ### Linear Scale